This Specimen has been sold.

 This is an amethyst crystal with multiple layers containing hematite inclusions, collected from the Purple Mountain Mine near Thunder Bay, Ontario.
 There are small green aggregations of malachite scattered across the top of this crystal.

-Silicon Dioxide, also known as SiO2 or Quartz, is the second most abundant mineral in the Earth's crust.
-Quartz crystals generally grow in silica-rich, hot watery solutions called hydrothermal environments, at temperatures between 100°C and 450°C, and usually under very high pressure.
-Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountains forming, and can be hundreds of millions of years old.
+Quartz is the name given to silicon dioxide (SiO2) and is the second most abundant mineral in the Earth's crust.
+Quartz crystals generally grow in silica-rich environments--usually igneous rocks or hydrothermal environments like geothermal waters--at temperatures between 100°C and 450°C, and usually under very high pressure.
+In either case, crystals will precipitate as temperatures cool, just as ice gradually forms when water freezes.
+Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountain formation: these veins can be hundreds of millions of years old.

 Malachite is an intense green copper-based mineral that can be found in a wide variety of forms.
 Malachite can grow in botryoidal masses, stalactitic formations, and reniform formations, typically as a tight cluster of fanning fibrous needles that make up a seemingly solid mass.
-As layers continue to stack during formation, a banded pattern can sometimes begin to take shape, which explains the rings in all shades of green that are seen on most polished malachite specimens.
+As layers continue to stack during formation, banded patterns can sometimes begin to take shape, explaining the rings in all shades of green seen on most polished malachite specimens.

-Malachite results from the weathering of other copper ores and is very often found associated with other copper-based minerals such as Azurite and Chrysocolla.
-It can be found in copper deposits around the world, but the Democratic Republic Of The Congo is the primary source for polished malachite and mineral specimens.
+Malachite results from the weathering of other copper ores, and is very often found associated with other copper-based minerals such as azurite and chrysocolla.
+It can be found in copper deposits around the world, but the Democratic Republic of the Congo is the primary source for polished malachite and mineral specimens.

 Malachite has been prized since ancient times, first as a utilitarian copper ore, then as an ornamental stone.
-Due to it's value as a decorative stone, it's rarely mined as a copper ore anymore.
+Due to its value as a decorative stone, it is rarely mined as a copper ore anymore.

 SPECIES